tg-rs/carapax/GUIDE.md

 There is a [`DialogueInput`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueInput.html) structure which allows to obtain a state from the session.
 It implements `TryFromInput`, so you can use it as an argument of your handler.

-[`DialogueState`](https://tg-rs.github.io/carapax/carapax/dialogue/trait.DialogueState.html) is a trait that you must implement for your own state.
+State must implemenet [`DialogueState`](https://tg-rs.github.io/carapax/carapax/dialogue/trait.DialogueState.html) trait.
-Dialogue name is used to determine the session key for that dialogue, and must be unique.
+Dialogue name must be unique.
+It defines a value for session key to store the state.

-When returning a state you can convert it into `DialogueResult` without using `DialogueResult::Next(state)`: `state.into()`.
+State can be converted into `DialogueResult`.
+Thus you can return `state.into()` instead of `DialogueResult::Next(state)`.

 See [example](examples/app/dialogue.rs) for implementation details.